Humboldt Squid: Profile and Information

 Reproduction

-Female squids lay an almost transparent gelatinous egg masses and float freely in the water column.
-The size of egg mass varies on the size of the female that laid it.
+Female squids lay almost transparent gelatinous egg masses and float freely in the water column.
+The egg mass size varies depending on the size of the female that laid it.

-Large Humboldt squid females can lay egg masses up to 3 to 4 m in diameter, while female squid lay egg masses of about 1 m in diameter.
+Large Humboldt squid females can lay egg masses up to 3 to 4 m in diameter, while female squid lay about 1 m in diameter.
 Egg masses are assumed to contain 5,000 – 4.1 million eggs, depending on the size of the female.

 Distribution

-Its name was derived from the Humboldt Current, in which it lives, off the coast of South America.
+Its name was derived from the Humboldt Current, where it lives, off the coast of South America.

-Recently, the Humboldt squid having been occurring farther north, as far as British Columbia.
+Recently, the Humboldt squid has been occurring farther north, as far as British Columbia.

-The Humboldt squids prefer deep water, between 1,000 – 1,500, but cases of squids being washed up on shore at the Long Beach Peninsula in southwest Washington were reported in late 2004.
+The Humboldt squids prefer deep water, between 1,000 – 1,500, but squids being washed up on shore at the Long Beach Peninsula in southwest Washington were reported in late 2004.

 Though the largest squids are Colossal and Giant squid, the giant squid grows up to 43 feet (13 meters) and weighs as much as 610 pounds (275 kilograms).
-In comparison, the Colossal squid grows up to 46 feet (14 meters) and weighs as much as 1,091 pounds (495 kilograms).
+The Colossal squid grows up to 46 feet (14 meters) and weighs as much as 1,091 pounds (495 kilograms).

 Humboldt squids are known for their speed in feasting on hooked sharks, fishes, and even squid from their shoal or species.